Why are fried eggs in France always Sunny Side up?

 • If you want to cook the yolk and or the white membrane over the yolk a bit more, cover it with a lid for 20 or so seconds or place the pan in a broiler so that the white membrane over the yolk cooks slightly more and creates that shiny film over the yolk.

 4. Salt and pepper to taste.
-(Some chefs salt and pepper the pan with butter before cooking the egg so that the top of the egg remains pristine white and yellow.)
+(Some chefs salt and pepper the pan with butter before cooking the egg so that the top remains pristine, white and yellow.)

 5. Serve immediately.